 As the mystery, the body of Christ is hidden from prophecy.
 What we see is that prophecy jumps over the mystery.
 What we see is that time being counted in prophecy does not apply to the mystery.
 The body of Christ is a heavenly body, and time is not counted with heavenly things.
 The church is a heavenly timeless gap in the world’s history, while God says to Christ, “Sit at My right hand till I make Your enemies Your footstool.”
 (Ps.
 110:1) When God does this for Christ, earth’s history, and the Jews, and the counting of time, begin again.
 But before then the church will have been taken out of the scene of the earth.
 The body of Christ has a heavenly calling, and is not connected to the earth as is Israel.
 Prophecy is about the earth and therefore bypasses heavenly things such as the church.

-This next statement may offend some, and so I apologize if it does.
-We do not need to be looking for prophetic signs and prophecy being fulfilled today.
-We mistake God’s providential acting for prophecy being fulfilled as if before our very eyes.
-Yet here is a sound statement and biblical understanding: All prophecy points to the end for its real and complete fulfilment – to the tribulation and the millennium.
+This next statement may upset some, and so I apologize if it does.
+We shouldn’t be looking for prophetic signs and prophecy being fulfilled today.
+It is a mistake to take God’s providential acting as prophecy being fulfilled.
+Here is a sound statement and biblical understanding: All prophecy points to the end for its real and complete fulfilment – to the tribulation and the millennium.
 Besides, at this present time God is dealing with the mystery that was hidden from prophecy.
 Prophecy has been set aside just as sure as Israel has been set aside.
 And we should not mistake God’s providential acting in 1948 for fulfilling the prophecy of a nation born in one day (Is.
 66:7-11).
 As long as God still acknowledges the heavenly calling of the church He will not turn back to Israel and their earthly calling.
 In His purposes He does not deal with two different callings at the same time.
 All of prophecy awaits the rapture of the church in order to begin again.
 It is then that God will deal with the earth and world in judgment and by known prophecies.

 It might be of interest to us to take a closer look at the prophecy in Isaiah: